 Do something special for your children today.
 If they are at home, go for a walk, or enjoy a local park.
 Send a card or make a phone call to grown children.
 Remind them how special they are to you.
 Use #SonsAndDaughtersDay on social media.

 The earliest record National Day Calendar could find of an August 11th observance of this day took place in 1988.
 It’s mentioned in a Nanaimo (British Columbia, Canada) Daily News article dated August 12, 1988.
 While we were unable to identify the creator of National Son’s and Daughter’s Day, we did find other earlier events with this name.

-In the years following previously mentioned holiday, organizations such as the Lions Club and women’s auxiliaries would hold Sons and Daughters Day in their municipalities.
+In the following years, organizations such as the Lions Club and women’s auxiliaries would host Sons and Daughters Day in their municipalities.
 However, these observances would change from year to year.

 Then, in 1972, Florida Congressman Claude Pepper submitted a request for the establishment of a Sons’ and Daughters’ Day on behalf of Georgia Paul of Del Rio, Texas.
 According to the Del Rio News-Herald dated October 28, 1972, the request suggested the proclamation would observe the day on last Sunday in January annually.
 However, neither the House nor the Senate signed a bill or joint resolution to declare the day.